Solar Panel Maintenance Guide: How to Maintain Solar Panels

 by EmPower Solar

 You made the investment of installing a solar panel system on your home or business, but now you’re unsure of what to do to maintain your system.
 How can you make sure your solar system is operating as efficiently as possible?
-Here are a few easy and recommended ways to maintain your solar panel system.
+Here are a few easy and recommended ways to help you with your solar panel maintenance and care.

 Solar photovoltaic systems commonly known as solar panel systems are typically made from tempered glass.
 SunPower panels are extremely durable and designed to withstand extreme weather conditions.
 So whether you’re living somewhere that experiences heavy snow and rain, high wind, heat, or freezing temperatures, your solar panel system will be able to function and handle the climate.
 There are very few harsh weather conditions in which your solar panel system can be affected.
 Ironically, the most common weather condition to affect your solar panel system is high heat, which can affect the operating efficiency of the panels.
 During high heat days over 90 degrees, solar panels may lose a small amount of efficiency, but this is only temporary and won’t have any lasting effects on your overall system.
 This is easily mitigated by installing the solar panel system a few inches above the roof, or above the ground, to enable air circulation under and around the panels.
 This helps keep the panels cool and the efficiency level up!

 As a homeowner it is important to check in on your app often and make sure your panels are producing energy as expected.
-One part of that is making sure your solar panels are kept clean.
+One part of maintaining solar panels is making sure your solar panels are kept clean.
 A light rain shower could be enough to wash away light debris such as leaves, dirt, dust and animal droppings.
-In the northeast, we get enough precipitation to keep our panels clean, naturally, but if you live near a park, dessert, or other dusty habitats without enough rainfall, you can request a cleaning of your solar panels.
+In the northeast, we get enough precipitation to keep our panels clean, naturally, but if you live near a park, desert, or other dusty habitats without enough rainfall, you can request a cleaning of your solar panels.

 It is never recommended to climb on your roof and brush off debris on solar panels.
 Any accidental damage caused during cleaning would not be covered under a warranty.
 Since the panels have an anti-reflective coating you must also be careful not to wash your panels with harsh chemicals as they may damage the anti-reflective coating on your solar panels and cause a decrease in reflective efficiency.
 Reflective efficiency is when more light is captured and converted into energy, reducing the amount of light that bounces away.